 Developing a loving caring attitude to yourself

 A beautiful way of doing this work is through meditations or journalling.
-There are endless books and you tube clips through which you can learn to use conscious slow breathing or meditation to enter a more calm peaceful centered state.
-If you start to start to learn to bring yourself into a more present and calm centred state, and you then bring to mind that which is hurting you and making you angry, it may be easier to gain insights into what truly happens in the muscles and sensations in your body when your anger becomes strong.
+There are endless books and youtube clips through which you can learn to use conscious slow breathing or meditation to enter a more calm peaceful centred state.
+If you start to start to learn to bring yourself into a more present and calm-centred state, and you then bring to mind that which is hurting you and making you angry, it may be easier to gain insights into what truly happens in the muscles and sensations in your body when your anger becomes strong.
 And you may start to gain deeper insights about that which is driving your anger.
 For instance, perhaps you might get really in touch with feeling sad and needing to reach out for more support.

 Get to know and befriend your angry self.

 Writing is a powerful tool for exploring and expressing feelings of anger, rage and resentments.
 Try writing to your “angry self”, asking how you can free yourself in these situations which are difficult.
 Ask yourself what do you feel in that part of yourself, what are your needs?
 Beneath all pain and frustration are important life and life preserving needs seeking your attention.
 Let your angry self write back to you.